samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Combining Items

 You can merge the properties of two magic items of the same rarity into a single item, provided no more than one of them requires [Attunement](/sources/dnd/free-rules/rules-glossary#Attunement).
 For example, you could combine the properties of a [Helm of Comprehending Languages](/magic-items/4654-helm-of-comprehending-languages) with those of a [Helm of Telepathy](/magic-items/9228721-helm-of-telepathy) into a single helmet.
-This makes the item more powerful (and probably increases its rarity), but it won’t break your game.
+This makes the item more powerful (and probably increases its rarity), but it won't break your game.

 #### Special Features and Sentience